kign/c4wa/etc/doc/language.md

     arr[i] = i;
 ```

-in the 2<sup>nd</sup> version you don't need to worry about memory being available, not used by another object, and
+in the 2<sup>nd</sup> version you don't need to worry about selecting or implementing a memory manager;
-marked as available again when no longer needed; however, you need to be mindful of available stack size (see above);
+however, you need to be mindful of available stack size (see above);
 we are _not_ checking for stack overflow, so if you take too much memory you'd start overwriting your DATA section.

 Arrays are permitted in `struct`s, but must have fixed (= known at compile time) size.